Joe-Copland/CDI_App/README.md

 * A number of tests of varying payload size are ran, with timestamps taken at various point
 * The network latency, packet rate and transmission rate measured using these time stamps and are plotted
+* To try it out easily, the joe_cdi_test_7 (transmitter) and joe_cdi_test_8 instances are already set up (but will need to be configured with your IP and pem file and stuff)
+* Please note that the way this has been coded is very janky

 ## Getting Started